Pardes Mein Hai Mera Dil: Plot

 Set in Austria, Raghav Mehra works in his rich Indian family.
-He loves the rich and spoilt Sanjana who ignores him.
+He was adopted by Mehra family but only Indumati (dadi) loves him.
+He loves the spoilt Sanjana who ignores him.
+Sanjana is his Aunt Parmeshwari's niece.
+Parmeshwari wants to marry Sanjana to Veer to get hold of business.
 Naina Batra, a woman close to her family breaks up with her fiancé Amit due to her heart patient mother Asha's illness and leaves to Austria for the operation.

 Naina and Raghav become friends.
 Raghav's grandmother Indumati fixes Naina's marriage with his cousin Veer.
-On the wedding day, he leaves after which Raghav sacrifices his love and marries Naina who feels betrayed but soon trusts him.
+On the wedding day, Veer leaves, after which Raghav sacrifices his love and marries Naina who feels betrayed but soon trusts him.

 Sanjana is pregnant with Veer's child.
-Naina helps Raghav start a business in Austria.
-Indumati falls into a coma.
+Indumati allows Veer back in the family and announces his marriage with Sanjana.
+Veer feels jealous of Naina and Raghav.
+Indumati goes into a coma.
+Raghav starts a new business but he needs money for that.
 A buyer Rehaan Khanna enters.
 Naina meets his wife Ahana and agrees to become a surrogate mother.
+Naina gives that money to Raghav to start his business.

-Raghav misunderstands that Naina has an affair and carries someone else's baby.
+Due to a misunderstanding, Raghav thinks that Naina has an affair and carries someone else's baby.

 Without justification, Raghav divorces Naina.
-Veer marries Sanjana who gives birth to a daughter Veera.
 Ahana meets with a car accident planned by Rehaan's stepmother Harjeet, and dies after telling Naina that the baby is in danger.

 6 months later

+Raghav has now become a rich but arrogant businessman and buys Mehra mansion.

-Naina lives in India.
-Raghav is an arrogant businessman.
+Naina now lives in India.
+She works in Raghav's company.
 Indumati wakes up from coma and mistakes Ahana's baby to be of Raghav and Naina.
+Indumati tells Raghav the reason for her coma.
+Raghav is infuriated and rushes to Veer and beats him and gets him arrested.
 Rehaan learns that Ahana hired a surrogate so he began searching her and also told about this to Harjeet who now wants to kill Ahana's baby.

 Naina gives premature birth to a baby boy Ahaan.
-Naina and Raghav grow closer as they confess their love but part ways amid misunderstandings.
+Naina and Raghav grow closer and confesses their love.
 Rehaan attacks Raghav thinking he had kidnapped the baby.
 Raghav presumably dies thinking Naina cheated on him and Rehaan is Ahaan's father.